-Based on these criteria, the estimates of burden of osteoarthritis in Scotland are MAG moderately accurate and relevant.
 There are no national registries available for osteoarthritis; hence we used primary care data.
 However, while GPs are likely to be the first point of contact for osteoarthritis problems, their recording and diagnosis in PTI may not be accurate.
 Additionally, PTI is a sample of the population in contact with primary care services.
 We assumed that osteoarthritis is a chronic disease, so once somebody is diagnosed s/he will be a prevalent case until the point of death.
-However because PTI does not include information about when a person dies we have estimated when that happens based on national averages, adding another layer of uncertainty to our prevalence estimates.
+However, because PTI does not include information about when a person dies we have estimated when that happens based on national averages, adding another layer of uncertainty to our prevalence estimates.
 Finally we have not removed individuals who have a knee or hip replacement from our prevalent population.

-We estimate a prevalence of 461,800 individuals with osteoarthritis in Scotland.
-The Global Burden of Disease (GBD) 2015 study estimated a prevalence of 378,500 individuals in the same time period [8].
-Arthritis Research UK estimates a prevalence of 420,000 individuals only for osteoarthritis of the knee3.
-This estimate is obtained by modelling the osteoarthritis cases4 in the English Longitudinal Study of Ageing using socio-demographic, lifestyle and other factors [9] and extrapolating the results to the Scottish population.
+We estimate a prevalence of approximately 377,000 individuals with osteoarthritis (knee and hip) in Scotland.
+The Global Burden of Disease (GBD) 2016 study estimated a prevalence of approximately 434,000 individuals in the same time period [8].
+Arthritis Research UK estimates a prevalence of 420,000 individuals for osteoarthritis of the knee and 265,000 for osteoarthritis of the hip [9].
+This estimate is obtained by modelling the osteoarthritis cases5 in the English Longitudinal Study of Ageing using socio-demographic, lifestyle and other factors from the Scottish Health Survey and extrapolating the results to the Scottish population [10].